 Order your SIM card online and pick it up from the airport, that’s the easiest and most convenient way.

 Of course, you can always do your research online, but it is always nice to have a travel guide on hand.
 No matter if you visit the Southern part of Vietnam, or plan for an unmissable trip to Sapa in the North, a good travel guide will always come in handy.

 Here are a few great options to consider:

 If you choose to spend more money on something, travel insurance should be it.
-Especially in the view of the latest events, you wouldn’t want to be uncovered if you get stuck somewhere.
+Especially in view of the latest events, you wouldn’t want to be uncovered if you get stuck somewhere.